-An important advantage of video CMSs is that they allow streaming across a wide range of devices—mobile, laptop, tablet—while ensuring there are no needless disruptions.
+An important advantage of video CMSs is that they allow streaming across a wide range of devices—mobile, laptop, and tablet—while ensuring there are no needless disruptions.
 This helps businesses enhance their reach and target internet traffic on all platforms.

 A video content management system depends on a process called transcoding to convert video files to formats different devices are compatible with.
 This helps reduce buffering and optimize streaming quality and experience based on the strength of your internet connection.

 Not every viewer has favorable network conditions or common screens to stream video content seamlessly.
 They access content via different devices and have varying speeds of the internet—which requires video encoding and transcoding to ensure playback compatibility with different streaming platforms.

 Modern encoding and transcoding processes rely on adaptive bitrate streaming to convert content into various reliable formats—and streaming platforms like Gumlet help make this possible.
 Their efficient video optimization techniques help deliver high-quality videos at low bitrates.
 Gumlet also eliminates buffering issues and reduces streaming costs by up to 46%!

 An online content management system allows you to deliver video on demand (VOD) as well as send live streams.
 Modern streaming platforms also help you quickly switch from live-to-VOD streaming to unlock new channels of monetization.

 The purpose of a video CDN is to streamline video stream delivery and maximize viewership globally.
 It relies on geographically distributed servers which reduce the burden of requests on origin servers—thereby, fulfilling them with greater efficiency and minimized buffering time..